xbeat/Machine-Learning/README.md

 Next token prediction and diffusion are two powerful techniques in natural language processing and image generation.
 Next token prediction is used in language models to predict the next word or token in a sequence, while diffusion models generate high-quality images by gradually denoising random noise.
 This presentation will explore both concepts, their applications, and implementation in Python.

+## Advantages of Using Pure Python over Anaconda

+Pure Python Project Setup

+Understanding proper Python project structure is crucial for maintainable codebases.
+We'll create a modern Python project with virtual environments, dependencies management, and proper package organization that demonstrates the advantages of Pure Python over distributions.

 ## Sequence-to-Sequence for Unordered Sets in Python

 Order Matters: Sequence to Sequence for Sets